Often, mothers-in-law are portrayed in a bad light, with suggestions that they are possessive and reluctant to let go of their sons or daughters.

 Although it may not seem like it, she acts this way because she is threatened by you and cares about your opinion.
 Maybe she thinks you will criticize her or that you don’t trust her methods as a parent.

 She might actually feel overwhelmed and stressed out, but this the last thing she will show you.
-Try to remember that narcissists are actually extremely vulnerable and sensitive people when dealing with her.
+Remember that narcissists are extremely vulnerable and sensitive people when dealing with her.

 Wrapping it all Together

-Of course, if you have reason to seriously fear for your family’s safety, call the authorities.
 But only do this in extreme cases.
-If you try to ‘out’ your daughter-in-law to your family, she will most likely retaliate with manipulative techniques to freeze you out of the family and stop you seeing them altogether.
+If you try to ‘out’ your daughter-in-law to your family, she will most likely retaliate with manipulative techniques to freeze you out of the family and stop you from seeing them all together.

-If you want to continue having a relationship with your son/daughter and grandchildren, your best weapon is to understand your narcissistic daughter-in-law and learn to cope with her effectively.
+Suppose you want to continue having a relationship with your son/daughter and grandchildren.
+In that case, your best weapon is understanding your narcissistic daughter-in-law and learning to cope with her effectively.

 References Used for this Article